CanDCS-M6

 Summary Description

 CanDCS-M6 is a Canada-wide, statistically downscaled CMIP6 dataset that provides daily precipitation, maximum temperature, and minimum temperature at ~10km resolution for the period 1950-2100.
 It downscales 26 global climate models over a historical period (1950–2014) and four future pathways (SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5) using the multivariate bias-correction method MBCn to preserve both marginal distributions and inter-variable dependence.
-The calibration target is PCIC-Blend, a blended observational dataset (See the Canadian Gridded Climate Dataset - NRCanMET).
+The calibration target is a blended observational dataset referred to as PCIC-Blend, a variant of the NRCANmet dataset).
 Evaluation shows improved representation of multivariate and compound climate indices relative to previously used univariate method (CanDCS-U6), while univariate performance remains comparable.
 The dataset is used to project temperature- and precipitation-based indicators over Canada on the Canadian web portal ClimateData.ca.
+A detailed description of the dataset is available in Sobie et al. (2024).

 Download interface for CanDCS-M6